Best budget road bikes 2026: 6 expert-rated and tested road bikes to get more performance for less

 It's worth checking, but most modern rear derailleurs will let you fit wide-range cassettes, so even if your bike comes with an 11-28t cassette, it might be possible to swap it for an 11-32t cassette if you do want more gear range.

-Disc brakes are increasingly taking over on road bikes.
+Disc brakes are now the norm on road bikes.
 They offer more consistent braking in wet weather than rim brakes, are usually more effective and they reduce wear on your wheel rims.

 Higher priced bikes include hydraulic disc brakes, but cheap road bikes will usually have mechanical disc brakes fitted.
 These give less efficient overall braking than hydraulics, but retain the all-weather abilities of disc brakes.
 They're also easier to maintain than hydraulic disc brakes.